Health Issues from Unwanted Organisms

-“It is estimated that approximately 95% of the American population is infected with a parasite of some kind.”
+"It is estimated that approximately 95% of the American population is infected with a unwanted organism of some kind."

-Most people do not know the symptoms of parasitic infection, this is how so many become infected and do not even know about it.
-To make identification even harder many parasitic infections can be dormant and then spring to life.
+Most people do not know the symptoms of unwanted organisms, this is how so many become infected and do not even know about it.
+To make identification even harder many organism infections can be dormant and then spring to life.

-Identifying your risk level for parasites based on your lifestyle choices and preferences can be an extremely helpful tool, this is why I am sharing this article with you today.
-Knowing what increases your risk for parasites and knowing the possible symptoms of infection will help you to spot trouble and seek help.
+Identifying your risk level for unwanted organisms based on your lifestyle choices and preferences can be an extremely helpful tool, this is why I am sharing this article with you today.
+Knowing what increases your risk for unwanted organisms and knowing the possible symptoms of infection will help you to spot trouble and seek help.

-There are hundreds of different parasites such as tapeworms, to pinworms to many others.
-Parasites can be amoeba, bacteria, fungi, molds, worms, spores or even ticks.
+There are hundreds of different unwanted organisms such as tapeworms, to pinworms to many others.
+Unwanted organisms can be amoeba, bacteria, fungi, molds, worms, spores or even ticks.

-Be aware that symptoms of parasitic infection can come and go but they may still point to an underlying parasitic infection because of their reproductive cycles.
-The various developmental stages of parasites often produce a variety of metabolic toxins and mechanical irritations in several areas of the body.
+Be aware that symptoms of unwanted organism infection can come and go but they may still point to an underlying unwanted organism infection because of their reproductive cycles.
+The various developmental stages of unwanted organisms often produce a variety of metabolic toxins and mechanical irritations in several areas of the body.
 For example, pinworms can stimulate asthmatic attacks because of their movement into the upper respiratory tract.

-To identify your own risk level for parasites answer the following questions and note the number of items you can answer “yes” to each one.
+To identify your own risk level for unwanted organisms answer the following questions and note the number of items you can answer "yes" to each one.